Mitchellpkt/crypto_field_stats_tests/README.md

         t++
     f++
 ```
-Thus results contains any field/test pairs where potential uniformity violations were observed.
+Thus the results array contains any field/test pairs where potential uniformity violations were observed.

 ## Example